 Per- and polyfluoroalkyl substances (PFAS) are a group of synthetic chemicals widely used for their resistance to heat, water, and oil.
 Unfortunately, these same properties make PFAS persistent “forever chemicals” that accumulate in the environment and pose serious health risks.
 As regulatory agencies tighten limits—often as low as 4 parts per trillion—industries and utilities must deploy robust PFAS remediation strategies to achieve compliance and protect downstream users.

-The Challenge of PFAS in Wastewater
+The Challenge of PFAS in Water

 Environmental Persistance